Georgia Law-Leuven Global Governance Summer School

-The Dean Rusk International Law Center at the University of Georgia School of Law and the Leuven Centre for Global Governance Studies at the University of Leuven are proud to partner in presenting the 2019 Global Governance Summer School.
-Core events, including an expert conference, will take place on the beautiful campus of the University of Leuven (below), one of Europe’s premier research institutions, during the first week of July.
+The Dean Rusk International Law Center at the University of Georgia School of Law and the Leuven Centre for Global Governance Studies at the University of Leuven are proud to partner in presenting the Global Governance Summer School.
+Core events, including an expert conference, will take place on the beautiful campus of the University of Leuven (below), one of Europe’s premier research institutions, during July (precise dates will be announced soon).

 At Leuven, Georgia Law students will join a target audience of: advanced students in international law, international relations, international political economy, and international and European studies; and practitioners and policy experts who wish to update their knowledge on developments in global governance and international law.
-Registration for non-Georgia Law students will be available soon; Georgia Law students may seek further information by contacting Amanda Shaw, Associate Director for Global Practice Prep, at firstname.lastname@example.org.
+Georgia Law students may seek further information by contacting Sarah Quinn, Associate Director for Global Practice Preparation, Dean Rusk Interantional Law Center, at email@example.com.

 Global Governance Summer School, Leuven, Belgium

 The full program is forthcoming.
-Students will participate in three days of classroom instruction, one full-day conference, and a professional development trip in Brussels, including institution and law firm visits.
+Students will participate in several days of classroom instruction, and a professional development trip in Brussels, including institution and law firm visits.

 Students who complete the School of Global Governance will be awarded a diploma; however, no institutional or academic credit is available for participation.